sandrabosk/lab-javascript-vikings/readme.md

 ## Tools we will use

-We will be working with npm, Node, Chai and Mocha to work with this project and learn Oriented Object Programming in JavaScript.
+We will be working with npm, Node, Chai and Mocha to work with this project and learn Object Oriented Programming in JavaScript.

 ![](https://i.imgur.com/5QYneg7.jpg)

 In future weeks of the course we will explain all this concepts deeply.
-By the moment, we will give you a few introduction to help you understand what do they mean:
+By the moment, we will give you a few introduction to help you understand how we will use each one:

 - [`npm`](https://www.npmjs.com/).
 It's the Node package manager.
 It will help us to install all the packages and its dependencies that we need to run our project.
 - [`Node`](https://nodejs.org/es/).
 It's used to run JavaScript in the back end.